 No. To use the HOV-3 lanes, you must have three people in your vehicle.

-I got a ticket for traveling alone in the HOV lanes -- but I had entered the HOV lanes several minutes before the HOV restriction went into effect.
+I got a ticket for traveling alone in the HOV lanes -- but I entered the HOV lanes several minutes before the HOV restriction went into effect.
 What gives?

 Why are HOV lane restrictions lifted when there is an accident?
 Doesn't VDOT want to reduce congestion and pollution by encouraging carpooling?

-Decisions to lift HOV restrictions are made in conjunction with, or at the request of the Virginia State Police Department.
-The police only make such a request if an accident is deemed to be a major incident that will take an extended period of time to clear.
+Decisions to lift HOV restrictions are made in conjunction with, or at the request of, Virginia State Police.
+Police only make such a request if an accident is deemed to be a major incident that will take an extended period of time to clear.

-7. Taxicabs with two or more people, including the driver, are permitted.
+- Taxicabs with two or more people, including the driver, are permitted.